 Carolyn Gage is a lesbian feminist playwright, performer, director, and activist.
-The author of nine books on lesbian theatre, and seventy-five plays, musicals, and one-woman shows, she specializes in non-traditional roles for women, especially those reclaiming famous lesbians whose stories have been distorted or erased from history.
+The author of nine books on lesbian theatre and sixty-five plays, musicals, and one-woman shows, she specializes in non-traditional roles for women, especially those reclaiming famous lesbians whose stories have been distorted or erased from history.
 In 2014, she was one of the six featured playwrights at the 53rd Annual World Theatre Day, sponsored by UNESCO, and held in Rome.
-In 2014 she also received a Lifetime Achievement Award from Venus Theatre in Laurel, Maryland.
-In 2015, the Sophia Smith Collection at Smith College acquired her papers. www.carolyngage.com
+In 2015, the Sophia Smith Collection at Smith College acquired her papers.
+Her catalog is online at www.carolyngage.com.

 Catherine Frid’s produced plays include Our Voices: Senior Selfies, Over The Edge, The Bold Canadian: Laura Secord and Her Legacy, Homegrown, GuineaPigging, Dead Cat Bounce, and a number of short works.
 Catherine is currently Artist in Residence at Osgoode Hall Law School.
 She has received grants from the Canada, Ontario and Toronto arts councils, and her publications include Us and Them published in Thirtysomethings: Mother-Daughter Monologues, and Community with Strangers published in Scenes from a Diverse World.
 Upcoming: Burying Toni at Alumnae Theatre, November 2014, directed by Ginette Mohr; Playwright in Residence at Mixed Company Theatre, 2015.